Emmy Okello: Career

-Dr Okello joined the Uganda Heart Centre in 2010.
-In an interview that he gave in 2019, he stated that he qualified as a cardiologist in 2013.
+Okello joined the Uganda Heart Centre in 2010.
+In a 2019 interview, he stated that he qualified as a cardiologist in 2013.

 He has mastered the technique known as "percutaneous mitral commissurotomy", performed on patients with severe mitral stenosis.
 Commissurotomy is heart surgery that repairs one of the four internal heart valves (this time the mitral valve) that is narrowed from mitral valve stenosis, as a result of fibrosis, often from rheumatic heart disease.
-Percutaneous, means that instead of opening up the patient's chest to carry out the procedure in the open, it is done through a small incision in the upper arm the procedure is performed remotely while watching on a fluoroscopic screen.
+"Percutaneous" means that instead of opening up the patient's chest to carry out the procedure in the open, it is done through a small incision in the upper arm.
+The procedure is performed remotely while watching on a fluoroscopic screen.

-Other considerations
+Awards and recognition

-In April 2019, Emmy Okello was elected as a Fellow of the American College of Cardiology by the American College of Cardiology, based in Washington, DC, in recognition of his body of work.
+In April 2019, Okello was elected as a Fellow of the American College of Cardiology by the American College of Cardiology, based in Washington, DC, in recognition of his body of work.